By Charles Martin in 1862

 “Let us begin at the beginning” — 1861.
 The North Atlantic squadron is at Hampton Roads, except the frigate Congress and the razee Cumberland; they are anchored at Newport News, blockading the James River and Norfolk.
 The Merrimac, the rebel ram, is in the dry dock of the Norfolk navy yard.
 The Merrimac had been a wooden vessel in the old navy but was cut down — and built up with sloping bow plates.

-The Monitor is building in New York City.
-It is determined to keep the Merrimac in the dry dock, wait for the arrival of the Monitor, send her out to meet her, and in the action, it is positive that an opportunity will offer to pierce and sink her.
+The Monitor was built in New York City.
+It is determined to keep the Merrimac in the dry dock, wait for the arrival of the Monitor, send her out to meet her, and in action, it is positive that an opportunity will offer to pierce and sink her.
 The ram is a terror, and both sides say, “When the Merrimac comes out!”
 The last of February 1862, the Monitor is ready for sea; she will sail for Hampton Roads in charge of a steamer.
 There is a rumor that she has broken her steering gear before reaching Sandy Hook.
 She will be towed to Washington for repairs.
-The Rebel spies report her a failure — steering defective, turret revolves with difficulty, and when the smoke of her guns in action is added to the defects of ventilation, it will be impossible for human beings to live aboard her.
+The Rebel spies report her a failure — steering defective, turret revolves with difficulty, and when the smoke of her guns in action is added to the ventilation defects, it will be impossible for human beings to live aboard her.
 No Monitor to fight, the Southern press and people grumble; they pitch into the Merrimac.
 Why does she lie idle?
-Send her out to destroy the Congress and the Cumberland, that have so long bullied Norfolk, then sweep away the fleet at Hampton Roads, starve out Fortress Monroe, go north to Baltimore and New York and Boston, and destroy and plunder; and the voice of the people, not always an inspiration, prevails, and the ram is floated and manned and armed, and March 8th is bright and sunny when she steams down the Elizabeth River to carry out the first part of her program.
+Send her out to destroy the Congress and the Cumberland, that have so long bullied Norfolk, then sweep away the fleet at Hampton Roads, starve out Fortress Monroe, go north to Baltimore and New York and Boston, and destroy and plunder; and the voice of the people, not always an inspiration, prevails, and the ram is floated and manned and armed, and March 8 is bright and sunny when she steams down the Elizabeth River to carry out the first part of her program.